allen-liaoo/Lojic/README.md

 > (), {}, []

 ### Format
-Atoms (Denotes propositions, or operands) must be alphabetic or numeric.
+Atoms (propositions or operands) must be alphabetic or numeric.
 There are no length limits to atoms.

 ### Todo List
 - [ ] Debug lexer (location tracking, error handling)
+- [ ] T, F 0, 1,
 - [ ] Javadocs
 - [ ] Finish parser (precedence climbing + recursively descent to build tree)
 - [ ] Formula Tree